Noah-Huppert/infobright-backup-check/README.md

 - `AWS_SECRET_ACCESS_KEY`: Set to the "password" value from the "CircleCI AWS IAM" entry in 1Password

 Set the `GITHUB_TOKEN` environment variable in the CircleCI build.

+# Deployment
+See the [run book](RUN-BOOK.md) document for details on how to deploy and manage the Infobright backup check process.